 It is possible for someone to have a combination of anemia of chronic disease and iron-deficiency anemia.

-There are several different ways in which rheumatoid arthritis might cause anemia.
+There are several different ways in which RA might cause anemia.

-Some people with rheumatoid arthritis may take medications to suppress the immune system, such as azathioprine or cyclophosphamide.
+Some people with RA may take medications to suppress the immune system, such as azathioprine or cyclophosphamide.
 A side effect of this type of medication is reduced bone marrow production, and it is the bone marrow that produces red blood cells.

-Understanding these links between rheumatoid arthritis and anemia is crucial.
+Understanding these links between RA and anemia is crucial.
 Doctors must know the underlying cause of anemia to recommend suitable treatments.

-When a person has mild anemia, they may feel normal.
+When a person has mild anemia, they may feel like they usually do.
 However, if their blood count starts to get too low and leads to a reduced ability to transport oxygen through the body, they are likely to experience symptoms.

 Examples of anemia symptoms include: